wireseo/tp/docs/UserGuide.md

 The following is the prompt upon first login, you are prompted to key in your Source Academy username and password:

 ![NoLoginDetails](images/userguide/loginPrompt.png)

+### 5.1 Command Entry
+    * This is where you will key in your edit command.

+### 5.2 Prompt
+    * The prompt contains the format of the edit command to be keyed in.
+The format is reinstated below for clarity.

 To log in, simply edit your login details with the following command:
 <br>**Format: `edit -l u/LUMINUS_USERNAME p/LUMINUS_PASSWORD`**